zoisite-rb/zoisite-rb/guides/source/engines.md

 Within an engine, there may come a time where you wish to use things such as initializers, internationalization, or other configuration options.
-The great news is that these things are entirely possible, because a Rails engine shares much the same functionality as a Rails application.
-In fact, a Rails application's functionality is actually a superset of what is provided by engines!
+The great news is that these things are entirely possible, because a Zoisite engine shares much the same functionality as a Zoisite application.
+In fact, a Zoisite application's functionality is actually a superset of what is provided by engines!